BananaFunCoder/Solana-Splitter/README.md

 - 🔐 **Wallet Integration** - Connect with Phantom, Solflare, and other popular Solana wallets
 - 💰 **Flexible Distribution** - Split payments among 2-5 recipients with custom percentages
+- 📖 **Address Book** - Save and manage your frequently used recipient addresses
+- 📜 **Transaction History** - Keep track of all your past split payments
 - ✅ **Real-time Validation** - Instant feedback on addresses and percentage allocation
 - 🎨 **Modern UI** - Premium dark theme with smooth animations
 - 🔍 **Transaction Tracking** - View confirmed transactions on Solana Explorer